thejsway/thejsway/CONTRIBUTING.md

 Leanpub uses a specific flavor of Markdown.
 As much as possible, this book is written using GitHub-Flavored Markdown to improve rendering on GitHub and elsewhere, while staying compatible with Leanpub.

 The only exceptions are info, tip, warning and error text boxes defined with `I>`, `T>`, `W>` and `E>` instead of the classic `>` syntax.
 Read the [Leanpub documentation](https://leanpub.com/help/manual#leanpub-auto-more-text-block-types) for more details.

+## Translation guidelines

+Not everyone speaks English.
+You are very welcome to translate this book into your own language.
+All translations are published under a common [GitHub organization](https://github.com/thejsway).
+Please note that the original copyright and [license](LICENSE) still apply, so commercial use of any translated material is prohibited.

+### Contributing to an existing language

+Ask to join a translation team in the organization or create an issue in the translated repository, mentioning @bpesquet in the issue's body.
+I will add you to the team.

+### Starting a new translation

+Create an issue in this repository to define your target language, mentioning @bpesquet in the issue's body.
+I will create the corresponding repo and a new translation team, then add you to it.
+You might rename the repository and edit its description to your liking, but please keep the original copyright and license.